Islamic State car bombs kill or injure 50 in Yemeni capital

 Houthi officials were not immediately available to comment on the incident.

-The Houthis seized Sanaa in September and pressed into the country's centre and south, forcing Hadi and his government into exile in Riyadh.
+The Houthis seized Sanaa in September and pressed into the country's center and south, forcing Hadi and his government into exile in Riyadh.

-They say they are campaigning against corruption and years of political marginalisation.
+They say they are campaigning against corruption and years of political marginalization.

 A coalition of Arab states headed by Saudi Arabia has been bombing the Houthis and their Yemeni army allies since March 26.